kamiras/Oasis_network_whale_detector/README.md

 **Automated Tweets**

 - The bot tweets transactions over 25000 dollars by default.
-- Every 24 Hours the bot tweets a rank of the 3 highest transactions of the Network (22:00 EU) - (In process, due to problems with the server memory).
+- Every 24 Hours the bot tweets a rank of the 3 highest transactions of the Network (22:00 EU).

 **Database and example.py**